dmkznk/WeatherApp/README.md

-Link on thas magic https://dimasweatherapp.web.app/
+Link on this magic https://dimasweatherapp.web.app/